-The Life Insurance Capital Adequacy Test ("LICAT") framework came into effect on January 1, 2018, replacing the Minimum Continuing Capital and Surplus Requirements ("MCCSR") for Canadian federally regulated life insurance companies.
-Capital requirements for MFC and Manufacturers Life are governed by the LICAT guideline, with LICAT ratios prepared on a consolidated basis.
+Capital requirements for MFC and Manufacturers Life are governed by the Life Insurance Capital Adequacy Test ("LICAT") guideline, with LICAT ratios prepared on a consolidated basis.
 LICAT uses a risk-based approach to measure and aggregate specified risks to calculate the amount of regulatory capital required to support these risks.
 It measures the capital adequacy of a life insurer and is one of several indicators used by OSFI to assess a life insurer's financial condition.
-The LICAT total ratio compares capital resources to the Base Solvency Buffer, which is the risk-based capital requirement determined in accordance with the guideline.1
+The LICAT total ratio compares capital resources to the Base Solvency Buffer, which is the risk-based capital requirement determined in accordance with the guideline.

 Capital resources include Available Capital, as well as a Surplus Allowance derived from provisions for adverse deviations in the reserves, and Eligible Deposits from unregistered reinsurers.
-Available Capital includes common equity, qualifying preferred shares, qualifying innovative tier 1 instruments, subordinated debt, contributed surplus, retained earnings, adjusted Accumulated Other Comprehensive Income (AOCI), and the participating account.
-Under LICAT, certain deductions are made from Available Capital, including goodwill, intangible assets, a portion of deferred tax assets, controlling interests in non-life financial corporations and non-controlled substantial investments.
+Available Capital includes common equity, qualifying preferred shares, qualifying innovative tier 1 instruments, subordinated debt, contributed surplus, adjusted retained earnings, adjusted Accumulated Other Comprehensive Income (AOCI), and the participating account.
+Under LICAT, certain deductions are made from Available Capital, including but not limited to goodwill, intangible assets, a portion of deferred tax assets, and controlling interests in non-life financial corporations.